-- 1. A SASEC SPS/TBT Focal Point and Core Group has been identified by the Government of Nepal, and comprises Under Secretary (Ministry of Commerce) as Focal Point; and representatives from the Ministry of Agriculture Development (2) and the Nepal Bureau of Standards and Metrology (1).
+- 1. An interim SASEC SPS/TBT Focal Point and interim Core Group have been identified by the Government of Bhutan, comprising the Office of BAFRA (Ministry of Agriculture and Forests) as interim Focal Point.
 The Office of the Focal Point undertakes to be the national coordinator for the SASEC SPS/TBT national diagnostic study. - 2.
 Other relevant government agencies and representatives of the private sector and research will be involved in the diagnostic study process, including a national stakeholder workshop to be conducted by the national consultant. - 3.
-The national consultant will be engaged in accordance with standard ADB process for a period of 5 months (intermittent over 7 months), and will coordinate closely with the established government counterparts (SASEC SPS/TBT Focal Point and Core Group) in Nepal.
+The national consultant will be engaged in accordance with standard ADB process for a period of 5 months (intermittent over 7 months), and will coordinate closely with the established government counterparts (SASEC SPS/TBT Focal Point and Core Group) in Bhutan.
 Close collaboration will also be required with the (i) other relevant government agencies, and (ii) representatives of the private sector, and research, and (iii) the SASEC SPS and TBT consultant team (international and national) for the diagnostic studies initiative being prepared in the other five SASEC countries.